Appease/PowerShellClient/README.md

 ```
 invoke your ci plan:

-(Note: we're piping it a PSCustomObject containing variables which will in turn be pipelined to each step of your ci plan)
+(Note: we're piping it variables which will in turn be pipelined to each step of your ci plan)
 ```POWERSHELL
 [PSCustomObject]@{Var1='Var1Value';Var2='Var2Value'} | Invoke-CIPlan
 ```